BestTimesToVisit.com Logo

 culture

-Embrace the 'fa'a Samoa' (the Samoan Way) by dressing modestly when away from the beach, especially when visiting villages or churches.
-This means covering your shoulders and knees – think t-shirts and shorts/skirts that reach the knee.
-It's a sign of respect and will make your interactions with locals much smoother.
+Embrace the 'Fa'a Samoa' (the Samoan Way) by dressing modestly when away from the beach or resort, especially when visiting villages or churches.
+This means covering your shoulders and knees – a sarong (lavalava) is a perfect, versatile item to pack for this and can be bought cheaply locally.

 money

-While credit cards are accepted at larger hotels and some supermarkets in Apia, cash is king in Samoa, especially for smaller guesthouses, local markets, and taxis.
-Make sure to withdraw enough Samoan Tala (WST) from ATMs in Apia before heading out to the outer islands, as ATM availability is very limited elsewhere.
+While credit cards are accepted at larger hotels and some shops in Apia, cash is king elsewhere.
+Make sure to withdraw enough Samoan Tala (WST) from ATMs in Apia before heading out to the more remote parts of the islands, as smaller guesthouses and local markets are cash-only.

 food